 Collegium Pharmaceutical, Inc. (the "Company") was incorporated in Delaware in April 2002 and then reincorporated in Virginia in July 2014.
-The Company has its principal operations in Canton, Massachusetts.
+The Company has its principal operations in Stoughton, Massachusetts.
 The Company is a specialty pharmaceutical company focused on becoming the leader in responsible pain management by developing and commercializing innovative, differentiated products for people suffering from pain and our communities.
 The Company's first product, Xtampza ER®, or Xtampza, is an abuse-deterrent, extended-release, oral formulation of oxycodone, a widely prescribed opioid medication.
 In April 2016, the U.S. Food and Drug Administration ("FDA") approved the Company's new drug application ("NDA") filing for Xtampza for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
 In June 2016, the Company announced the commercial launch of Xtampza.

-In December 2017, the Company and its wholly owned subsidiary, Collegium NF, LLC ("Collegium NF") entered into a Commercialization Agreement with Depomed, Inc. ("Depomed"), pursuant to which Depomed agreed to grant a sublicense of certain of its intellectual property related to Nucynta ER and IR products (the "Nucynta Products") to the Company for commercialization of the Nucynta Products in the United States.
+In December 2017, the Company and its wholly owned subsidiary, Collegium NF, LLC ("Collegium NF") entered into a Commercialization Agreement with Assertio Therapeutics, Inc. ("Assertio"), formerly known as Depomed, Inc., pursuant to which Assertio agreed to grant a sublicense of certain of its intellectual property related to Nucynta ER and IR products (the "Nucynta Products") to the Company for commercialization of the Nucynta Products in the United States.
 On January 9, 2018, the parties amended the Commercialization Agreement (as amended, the "Commercialization Agreement") and consummated the transactions contemplated thereby.
-Nucynta ER is an extended release formulation of tapentadol that is indicated for the management of pain severe enough to require daily, around the clock, long term opioid treatment, including neuropathic pain associated with diabetic peripheral neuropathy in adults, and for which alternate treatment options are inadequate.
+Nucynta ER is an extended release formulation of tapentadol that is indicated for the management of pain severe enough to require daily, around-the-clock, long term opioid treatment, including neuropathic pain associated with diabetic peripheral neuropathy in adults, and for which alternate treatment options are inadequate.
 Nucynta IR is an immediate release formulation of tapentadol that is indicated for the management of moderate to severe acute pain in adults.
 The Company began shipping and recognizing product sales on the Nucynta Products on January 9, 2018 and began commercial promotion of the Nucynta Products in February 2018.
+Effective August 2018, the Company entered into a Second Amendment to the Commercialization Agreement to clarify the mechanism for transferring title to products to be sold by the Company pursuant to the agreement and various related matters.
 The assets and liabilities assumed by the Company in connection with the Commercialization Agreement are further described in Note 7.